-Damn lies statistics can be used to manipulate the facts.
+Damn lies and statistics can be used to manipulate the facts.

-Bored at lunch, I took a few minutes this week to scrutenise the label on my all time favourite spread made from a yeast extract; we'll call it M. And then compared it with a competitor, let's label it B.
+Bored at lunch, I took a few minutes this week to scrutenise the label on my all-time favourite spread made from a yeast extract; let's call it A. And then compared it with a competitor, labelled B.

-Do you take the time to read food labels periodically?
-You should, but don't believe everything you read; damn lies statistics abound to confuse and mislead you.
+Do you take the time to read food-labels periodically?
+You should, but don't believe everything you read; damn lies and statistics abound to confuse and mislead you.

-Damn lies statistics are used by food companies to conceal the truth about additives used in their products.
+Damn lies statistics are employed by food-companies to conceal the truth about additives utilized in their products.

 |Contents||Units||Per 100g||per 16g serving||%RDA|